Ashb87/Quiz-Ms-Project-Two/README.md

   - This has been tested using different devices to check that the scores save and display as they should.

+### Responsive Testing

+To help with the responsiveness of my project I was using chrome dev tools throughout the build of the game.
+This helped to see how the game would adapt to different screen sizes and devices.
+It helped me choose appropriate font sizes so to not look too large and also enabled me to determine at which point I would need to add a media query.
+After testing with the dev tools I only ended up adding a media query for small screens 575px and smaller.
+This was necessary so that the questions and answers didn't appear too large on mobile devices, but I found that anything larger than this, everything still displayed nicely on the screen.

+As well as using the chrome dev tools I also tested the site myself across as many different devices that I had access to.
+Theese included **Iphone xr,** **Iphone 12,** **Ipad mini,**
+**Samsung galaxy tablet,** **Apple macbook air** and a 21.5 inch **Apple imac** These devices gave me a good variation of the most common screen sizes used.
+The game responded well to each of the different screen sizes and displayed as I intended.

+Initially I was using the Orbitron font for the questions and answers as well as just the headers, but I found that on smaller screens it was taking up a lot of room for the questions so decided to change it to the Yomogi font and felt it had a much better look acroos the game and suited the smaller screen sizes much better.

+When I felt the site was close to being complete I used the mockup screenshot generator **am I responsive** to get an image of the homepage across different size devices and have used this image at the top of this README file.

 ### fixed bugs
   * json file giving &quot-- changed innerText to innerHTML